Children with neurodevelopmental disorders concentrate higher levels of emotional suffering

 The study also incorporates an innovative perspective focused on the emotional well-being of families, a dimension that has been little studied until now.
 The conclusions indicate that families who have children with two or more neurodevelopmental disorders are those who present higher levels of depression and difficulties in their emotional regulation.

-“The families have not only been informants about their sons and daughters; they have also been protagonists of the study,” highlights Dr Nadia Ahufinger.
-“Many explained to us that no one had ever asked them how they felt emotionally.”
+"The families not only provided us with information about their children, but they were also the subjects of our study," said Dr Ahufinger.
+"Many explained to us that no one had ever asked them how they felt emotionally."

-The profile of the participants also reveals a strong gender bias: 88% were mothers, which highlights the emotional and caregiving burden that continues to be mostly assumed by women.
+The profile of the participants also reveals a strong gender bias: 88% were mothers, underscoring the emotional and caregiving burden that continues to be mostly assumed by women.

-Furthermore, in the interviews carried out, the families expressed difficulties in managing their own emotions and a notable emotional overload, as the researchers highlight.
-Ivana, one of the mothers who participated in the study, is an example in this regard.
-She is the mother of a teenager with dyslexia who was not diagnosed until the second year of primary school.
-Years later, she was also diagnosed with language disorder and dyscalculia.
-These disorders have different impacts on her daily life: “Academically she has many difficulties, especially with languages, spelling, and history, and in the social aspect it also affects her and she often prefers to make herself invisible for fear of being judged,” says Ivana.
+Furthermore, in their interviews the families expressed difficulties in managing their own emotions and significant emotional overload, an aspect highlighted by the researchers.
+One such example is Ivana, the mother of a teenager with dyslexia who was not diagnosed until the second year of primary school.
+Years later, she was also diagnosed with developmental language disorder and dyscalculia.
+These disorders have different impacts on her daily life: "Academically, she has many difficulties, especially with languages, spelling, and history, and it also affects her in the social aspect, as she often prefers to make herself invisible for fear of being judged," said Ivana.

 In her case, once they had the diagnosis, they were able to face it with re-education, but she knows that "not all families can afford it and this is also a comparative disadvantage."

-Before the diagnosis, the suffering was constant: “They are children with very damaged self-esteem, who question why they cannot be like the rest.
-Until she knew that what was happening to her had a name, my daughter suffered terribly.”
+Prior to being diagnosed, her suffering was constant: "These are children with very damaged self-esteem, who question why they cannot be like the rest.
+Until she knew what was happening to her had a name, my daughter suffered terribly."

-Furthermore, families feel abandoned: “As a father or a mother, if you don’t know anything about these disorders, you don’t know how to accompany them either.
-Families need tools and emotional support to be able to accompany them as they need.”
+Furthermore, families feel abandoned: "As a parent, if you don't know anything about these disorders, you don't know what you can do to help either.
+Families need tools and emotional support to be able to give their children the support they need."

-Along these lines, the researchers agree on the need to rethink interventions because the data clearly indicates that these children are suffering, “but we also have to incorporate families into the treatments because, without that support, the emotional burden is unsustainable.”
+In this regard, the researchers agree on the need to rethink interventions because the data clearly indicate that these children are suffering, "but we also have to incorporate families into the treatments because, without that support, the emotional burden is unsustainable."

 Read the full study here.